cdes5804/NTU_FOOP_2021/hw2/Design-Report.md

 - Follow the Open-Close Principle on removing/adding the skill SelfHealing

 Simply remove or add `allowedSkills.add(new SelfHealing());` in *Main.java* to disable or enable the skill.
-SelfHealing only increments a unit's hp, Removing or adding the skill does not cause any side effect to other components.
+SelfHealing only increments a unit's hp.
+Removing or adding the skill does not cause any side effect to other components.

 - Follow the Open-Close Principle on removing/adding the skill Summon